ccrosby1/cst-323/phonebook/docs/activity4.md

  3. App Engine Deployment Hang at Staging Step

     - When deploying to GCP using the Maven plugin, the process repeatedly stalled after staging the application and detecting the app.yaml.
-Switching to the gcloud app deploy CLI command resolved the issue and allowed the deployment to complete successfully.
+Switching to the gcloud app deploy CLI command allowed the deployment to complete.

 ---